nefbookarchive/penpot/docs/technical-guide/getting-started/docker.md

 The migration to version 2.0, due to the incorporation of the new v2 components, includes an additional process that runs automatically as soon as the application starts.
-If your on-premises Penpot instance contains a significant amount of data (such as hundreds of penpot files, especially those utilizing SVG components and assets extensively), this process may take a few minutes.
+If your on-premises Penpot instance contains a significant amount of data (such as hundreds of xenpot files, especially those utilizing SVG components and assets extensively), this process may take a few minutes.

 In some cases, such as when the script encounters an error, it may be convenient to run